 Everything in the program is adaptable to your standards and programs.
 It’s based on timeless strategies and best practices for arts integration which work regardless of where you teach.

 The certification program is an individualized program of study.
-If others in your district are accepted, you are welcome to work together on sprint projects.
-However, you will each be graded separately and provided with individual feedback.
+If others in your district are accepted, you are welcome to collaborate to get peer feedback and support on sprint projects.
+However, you will each need to submit your own project which will be graded separately and provided with individual feedback.

 Not for this program.
 We do support arts integrated classrooms through Donors Choose and Adopt-a-Classroom programs throughout the year, and many of the selected grants are for enrollees and graduates of the program.

 That will be completely up to your school or district.
-The total time investment in this program is 720 clock hours.
-At the end of your certification program, you will be provided with a certificate of completion for those clock hours, as well as a certificate stating that you are a Level I Certified Arts Integration Specialist through IAS.
-We definitely recommend you check with your district if you plan to use this program for CPU/PD hour requirements.
+The total time investment in this program is 520 clock hours.
+At the end of your certification program, you will be provided with a certificate of completion for those clock hours, along with 20 CEUs, and a certificate stating that you are a Level I Certified Arts Integration Specialist through IAS.
+We definitely recommend you check with your district if you plan to use this program for CEU/PD hour requirements.

 There is also an opportunity to earn 6 graduate credits (for an additional fee of $594 plus $12 transcript fee) from our accredited partner, CSU San Marcos.
-That will be made available to accepted enrollees only.
+That will be made available to anyone who completes all 4 Sprint Intensives.

-Yes and no. Each sprint is delivered to you in its entirety at the beginning of your 8-week period.
-You can work ahead within those 8 weeks if you’d like, but you won’t be able to work on the other sprints until we release them to you.
+If you choose to take a Sprint Intensive, you’ll have a dedicated 1:1 coach and a small cohort of others in your group for 8 weeks.
+Each sprint is delivered to you in its entirety at the beginning of your 8-week period.
+You can work ahead within those 8 weeks if you’d like, but you won’t be able to work on the other sprints until this Sprint Intensive is completed.
 This is so that you have the opportunity to really dig into the content of each sprint, connect with your cohort and have adequate time to work on your project submission.